cuskiy/nixy/README.md

 };
 ```

 Only enabled modules are imported.
-Disabled modules don't exist in the final configuration.

 ## Usage